-My medical abortion was at 6 weeks pregnant, I travelled to England from Northern Ireland by Eileen
+My medical abortion was at 6 weeks pregnant, I travelled to England from Northern Ireland

 The procedure didn’t take long, they did all the necessary tests and checked how far along I was pregnant, and they asked if it was twins if I would want to know.
 The nurses were very sweet and nice, they were not judgmental at all.

 They checked my bloods and since I have negative blood I had to get an injection which was painless.

 Then the nurse sent my tests to doctors to give the ok on a prescription for the abortion pill, she gave me a 45 min break while we waited so I went to get coffee, my hotel was right beside the abortion centre so I was able to wait in there.